-When The Life-Changing Magic of Tidying Up made the New York Times best seller list, I checked it out from the library, read a chapter or two, turned it in again.
-My closets were overcrowded, disorganized, dusty, and a little depressing; but Kondo’s recommendations weren’t for me.
+When The Life-Changing Magic of Tidying Up made the New York Times best seller list, I checked it out from the library, read a chapter, turned it in again.
+My closets were crowded, disorganized, dusty, and a little depressing; but Kondo’s recommendations weren’t for me.
 Too strange, dense and time-consuming.

-This year Kondo published a new comic book version for young adults, which got rave reviews from some of my favorite publications.
-Parents reported teens cleaning out closets!
+This year Kondo published a comic book version, which got rave reviews.
+Parents reported teens cleaning out closets.

 Pile up everything you own in one category.
 All of it.
-If it’s clothes, that means every scarf, winter coat, underwear, stockings, everything.
+If it’s clothes, that means every scarf, winter coat, every pair of underwear, stockings, everything.

 Pick up each piece.
 Hold it close.
 Does it make you feel good?
-“Spark joy”?
 If not, set it aside for the Goodwill, St. Vincent de Paul or your local used clothing store.
-Someone would like to have that piece of clothing, and you are keeping them from wearing it.
+Someone would like that whatever it is, and you are keeping them from having it.

-There were clothes in my closet I was hanging on to because they rocked in 1999.
-There was stuff I made myself wear because it was in my closet, even though it didn’t fit and wasn’t comfortable.
+There were clothes in my closet I was hanging on to — because they rocked in 1999?
+There was stuff I occasionally made myself wear because it was in my closet.

-There was one moment when a scarf I’d never worn was hovering over the discard pile, and I teared up.
-It belonged to my Mom.
+On the other hand, a scarf I’d never worn made me tear up.
+It belonged to my Mother who died in 2001.
 It smelled like her.
 Save.

 Most of what you keep can be folded.
 Properly folded clothes stand up on their own:

 Thank the things you’re giving away for their service.
-Seriously.
-You’ll feel better, and it makes it easy to let go.
+It makes it easy to let go.

-It is tempting here to pontificate about the success of our society being measured by the amount of stuff we buy, and how important it is to see our romance with consumerism with clear eyes — but I won’t.
-I’ll just say: this is simple, powerful and fun.
-If you don’t mind reading young adult comic books and if your closet, jewelry box, tool box or bookshelf is tottering/towering/haunting you — I highly recommend.
+It is tempting here to pontificate about the success and stuff, consumerism, waste — but I won’t.
+This is simple, powerful, fun.
+If you don’t mind reading young adult comic books and if your closet, jewelry box, tool box or bookshelf is tottering/towering/haunting you — I recommend.